 More specifically, we relate the above complexes to {\em hairy graph complexes}, extending Kontsevich's theorem (as generalized by Conant and Vogtmann \cite{MR2026331}), which concerns the case with no hairs (see \cite[Theorem 1]{MR2026331}).
 The relationship between the methods used here and the work of Kontsevich and Conant-Vogtmann can be explained by using Proposition \ref{prop:symplectic_invariants}.

-\begin{rem} If $\cpd$ has a unit, to avoid the acyclicity property in homology given by Theorem \ref{thm:acyclicity}, one should seek to exclude the unit.
-If $\cpd$ is augmented, this can simply be done by restricting to the `augmentation ideal' $\overline{\cpd}$.
-Otherwise, one can (somewhat brutally) truncate, working with the subobject $\cpd_{\geq 3}$ supported on finite sets of cardinality at least three.
-The latter is (implicitly) the approach taken in \cite{MR3029423}, where bivalent vertices are not allowed in the graph complexes.
-This has the obvious disadvantage that it excludes the possibility of considering $\kk$-algebras with involution. \end{rem}
+\begin{rem} If $\cpd$ has a unit, to avoid the acyclicity property of Theorem \ref{thm:acyclicity}, one should seek to exclude the unit.
+If $\cpd$ is augmented, this can be done by restricting to the `augmentation ideal' $\overline{\cpd}$.
+Otherwise, one can truncate, working with the subobject $\cpd_{\geq 3}$ supported on finite sets of cardinality at least three.
+The latter is (implicitly) the approach taken in \cite{MR3029423}, where bivalent vertices are not allowed in the graph complexes. \end{rem}

-In considering hairy graph complexes (associated to a cyclic operad), our approach is related to that of Conant, Kassabov, and Vogtmann in \cite{MR3029423}.
+In considering {\em hairy} graph complexes, our approach is related to that of Conant, Kassabov, and Vogtmann in \cite{MR3029423}.
 In particular, our complexes are homological, using edge contraction, rather than the dual using edge expansion.

 \begin{rem} The study of hairy graph complexes can be subsumed (up to duality) in that of the {\em Feynman transform} of Getzler and Kapranov \cite{MR1601666} for modular operads, which provides the appropriate general framework.
 Indeed, Stoll proves the more general analogue of the result considered here: using his result characterizing modular operads as modules over the Brauer properad, in \cite[Theorem 4.5.4]{MR4541945} he relates the properadic (co)bar construction with the Feynman transform.